CPT International Sky Lounge

 Complimentary Wi-Fi is available, though shockingly there is a 200 Mb cap on data transfers.
 We did not notice any issue with regular use over a one hour time frame, but the limit is inappropriate at an international departure lounge.
 It’s not specific to the CPT International Sky Lounge, though – the much fancier British Airways Lounge is subject to the same restrictions from the airport provider.

 The bathrooms are surprisingly well appointed, especially in light with the overall lack of real estate.
 Each individual oversized stall comes with a sink and plenty of space to change or freshen up.
 There is also a single shower room which is available upon request.

 Other amenities include a smoking room, a selection of newspapers and magazines, and a shared fax/printer downstairs.

-Overall, the Bidvest Lounge at Cape Town airport’s international terminal caters to all basic needs with comfortable seating, power outlets, a good food and beverage selection, elegant bathrooms, and a shower.
+Overall, the PT International Sky Lounge at Cape Town airport’s international terminal caters to all basic needs with comfortable seating, power outlets, a good food and beverage selection, elegant bathrooms, and a shower.
 But the crowds, the noise, the limited space, lack of daylight and smell of cigarette smoke in the buffet area make for a somewhat underwhelming experience.
-When it’s quiet, the Bidvest lounge is a haven away from the concourse.
+When it’s quiet, the PT International Sky Lounge is a haven away from the concourse.
 But when it’s busy – which is typical – you’ll be eagerly waiting for boarding time.

-Ultimately, Bidvest can’t be blamed for the limited real estate they occupy and for the crowds.
+Ultimately, the club can’t be blamed for their crowding issue.
 It’s unfortunate that more airlines don’t operate their own lounge.

-You may have access to Bidvest Premier Lounge as a premium customer of one of the following airlines, or as an elite member of their frequent flyer program.
+You may have access to CPT International Sky Lounge as a premium customer of one of the following airlines, or as an elite member of their frequent flyer program.
 Check the Access rules tab for more details.